Article Overview: Historic Sites In Tennessee

 1. Shiloh National Military Park

-The battle was fought between the Union army, led by General Ulysses S. Grant, and the Confederate army, led by General Albert Sidney Johnston.
+The Battle of Shiloh was a major engagement of the American Civil War fought on April 6-7, 1862, in southwestern Tennessee.
+The Union army, led by General Ulysses S. Grant, faced off against the Confederate army, commanded by General Albert Sidney Johnston and General P.G.T.
+Beauregard.

 One Of The First Major Battles Of The Civil War